Xuesong-Arthur-Chen/pangu/README.md

 # pangu
 A simple JSON REST API server for money transfer among test user accounts

+Data integraity is no. 1 priority in financial data systems.
+This demo shows how to use relational database transaction and SQL query techniques to ensure data integrity, avoid dead lock and concurrent update conflict with little impact on performance.

 ## How to build
 You need:
 * Latest stable Oracle JDK 8